xfhg/intercept/README.md

 ## Features

 - **Pattern matching:** intercept uses regex pattern matching technique to scan code for known vulnerabilities and customised patterns, reducing the time and effort required to identify and fix these common issues.
-[Targetting more than 1500 patterns](https://github.com/xfhg/intercept/tree/master/policy/stable.yaml)
+[Targetting more than 1500 patterns](https://github.com/xfhg/intercept/tree/master/policy/unstable.yaml)
 - **Customizable rules:** intercept allows users to customize all security rules used to scan their code, making it possible to tailor the scanning process to the specific requirements of their application or organization.
 - **Integration with CI/CD:** intercept can easily be integrated into continuous integration and continuous deployment (CI/CD) pipelines, allowing security testing to be performed automatically as part of the development process.
-- **Detailed reporting:** intercept provides detailed reports on vulnerabilities and security issues, fully compliant SARIF output, including severity ratings and remediation advice, making it easy for developers to prioritize and address security concerns early on.
+- **Detailed reporting:** intercept provides detailed reports on vulnerabilities and security issues, _fully compliant SARIF output_, including severity ratings and remediation advice, making it easy for developers to prioritize and address security concerns early on.
 - **Support for any programming language:** intercept supports scanning through any programming languages or file types,  making it a versatile tool for security testing across a range of applications and environments.
 - **No daemons, low footprint, self-updatable binary**
 - **Ultra flexible fine-grained regex policies**